 I’m trying to cut down on lectin, and potatoes have a ton, so my doctor shared how I could continue eating them.
 I clean them well, stab them once with a fork, and place them in my instant pot for 40 minutes.
 Then I set them on the counter to cool and place them in the fridge overnight.
-The next day they slice up really nice for french fries in my air fryer or boil a bit for mashed potatoes.
-They peel much easier after cooked as well.
+The next day they slice up really nice french fries in my air fryer or boil a bit for mashed potatoes.
+They peel much easier after being cooked as well.
 I usually do a large batch, so I have them on hand.
-I let them cool down to room temperature for the potatoes salad, peel them, and sliced them.
+I let them cool down to room temperature for the potato salad and then peeled and sliced them.
 They came out perfect.

 For this recipe, it’s the sauce that makes this so delicious.
 It tastes just like the local Gast Haus or Stube style.
-These local spots are where you can enjoy a home-cooked German schnitzel and a large serving of sauerkraut and homemade potato salad.
+You can enjoy a home-cooked German schnitzel and a large serving of sauerkraut and homemade potato salad in these local spots.
 Check this one out…I did some investigation with the locals.

 Authentic German Potato Salad

 - 4 large peeled potatoes about 2 pounds

 - 1 medium diced yellow onion

 - 1 rounded tsp of Spicy German mustard

 - 1 tsp of horseradish

 - 1/3 cup fresh squeezed lemon juice (about 4 lemons juiced)